 Almost all Poles were angry at the loss of our country to Stalin at the end of the war.
 Our fighter pilots had fought bravely during the Battle of Britain, making a name for us.
 And those of us in the bombers had also fought hard for a free Poland and an Allied victory.
 I remember the British Minister of Aviation even sent an open letter to Sikorski giving thanks and praise for the Polish bomber crews.
-At that time we were everyone’s friends and people would come up to us and pat us on the backs and thank us for all we were doing.
-But we were being called fascists to our faces by summer 1944; I was often called a fascist when I appeared in my Polish uniform and everyone loved the Russians by then.
+At that time, we were everyone’s friends and people would come up to us and pat us on the backs and thank us for all we were doing.
+But we were being called fascists to our faces by summer 1944 and I was often called a fascist when I appeared in my Polish uniform and everyone loved the Russians by then.
 I obtained my Polish architecture degree from Liverpool University shortly after the war’s end.
-Strangely – or not so strangely, given the circumstances – I’d never been on a British construction site because nobody was building during the conflict.
+Strangely – or not so strangely, given the circumstances – I’d never been on a British construction site before because nobody was building during the conflict.
 So I had to learn the practical side of things after the war ended.
 Fortunately, the country was now focussed on rebuilding and architects and engineers were in great demand.
 This meant I could begin my civil career almost straight away.

 Back in Poland, my family had suffered greatly.
-My father had died of tuberculosis in 1934 but we had always gotten by.
+My father had died of tuberculosis in 1934, but we had always gotten by.
 When the Germans took over, they decided to ‘Germanise’ the area of Warsaw my family lived in.
-The Gestapo also set up their headquarters nearby,* which is where they interrogated and tortured people, including my cousin, who they killed.
-My family was soon forced to leave their home and they were given two hours to gather up whatever possessions they could to take with them.
+The Gestapo also set up their headquarters nearby, which is where they interrogated and tortured people, including my cousin, who they killed.* My family was soon forced to leave their home and they were given two hours to gather up whatever possessions they could to take with them.
 My brother was eventually sent to a concentration camp.
-Being a talented artist he painted portraits of camp guards and, thanks to that, survived.
+Being a talented artist, he painted portraits of camp guards and, thanks to that, he survived.
 My mother endured the occupation and Warsaw Uprising in 1944.
 After the war, in order to visit my family in Poland, I had to take British citizenship.
-My wife and I have dual nationality and made our home in London.
+My wife and I have dual nationality and we made our home in London.

 *At 25 Szucha Avenue, Warsaw.
 The Gestapo headquarters housed interrogation rooms within its basements, a place of torture and murder.
 Today, this location houses a museum to explain the suffering that went on within its walls.

-Endnote 1: The French air force was outnumbered by the Luftwaffe and whatever aircraft it had to spare were being issued straight tofrontline units.
-There were not enough replacements to form new squadrons.
-In addition, the French government proved reluctant to form Polish-only units, while those Poles on active service were parcelled out to squadrons almost on an as-and-when-needed basis.
+Endnote 1: The French air force was outnumbered by the Luftwaffe and whatever aircraft it had to spare were being issued straight to frontline units.
+There were not enough machines to form new squadrons.
+In addition, the French government proved reluctant to form Polish-only units, while many Poles on active service were parcelled out to squadrons almost on an as-and-when-needed basis.
 A distrust of Polish flying skills underpinned this policy, based on the flawed assumption that Polish pilots had been outclassed by the enemy in September 1939.
 Little attention was paid to the fact Poland’s primary fighter aircraft, the PZL P.11, while good by mid-1930s standards, was almost obsolete by the late-1930s and placed Polish pilots at a major disadvantage.
 The Poles would face a similar reticence and, on rare occasions, borderline prejudice from their British hosts after the fall of France in June 1940.
-They soon proved their mettle during the Battle of Britain and were finally able to fly aircraft that allowed them to outperform their enemy and use unique tactics that made some of the RAF’s methods seem almost retrograde.
-On average, Polish fighter pilots achieved higher kill ratios on a pilot-for-pilot basis than their British and Commonwealth counterparts.
+However, they soon proved their mettle during the Battle of Britain and were finally able to fly aircraft that allowed them to outperform their enemy and use unique tactics that made some of the RAF’s methods seem almost retrograde.
+On average, Polish fighter pilots achieved higher kill ratio on a pilot-for-pilot basis than their British and Commonwealth counterparts.

 Endnote 2: The dreaded blue beam as described by Stachiewicz was not a master searchlight as many crews believed; it was a colouring effect that stemmed from being directly coned and the angle at which light entered the cockpit, creating a blueish hue.
-Luftwaffe pilots during the ‘Big Blitz’ of London from September 1940 to May 1941 held the same erroneous belief in master searchlights.
+Luftwaffe pilots during the Blitz of London from September 1940 to May 1941 held the same erroneous belief in master searchlights.
 On the ground, German searchlights worked in teams.
 If an aircraft was coned, several lights tracked it for the nearest AA batteries as the others continued searching for different quarry.
 For Stachiewicz and his crew, the glare and the sense of danger would have certainly made it feel like every searchlight for miles around was directed solely on them.
 Worse still, and because they were the lead aircraft, their position would have served as a useful indicator for the approach of the bomber stream behind.
-Thus they became a gauging measure on which the AA gunners started sending up their flak.
+Thus they also became a gauging measure on which the AA gunners started sending up their flak.

 In 2007, a close friend of the Pilsudski Institute, London, informed the Australian embassy about Stachiewicz’s part in the rescue of the Australian crew during the summer of 1942.
 At his 90th birthday celebration, a high-ranking RAAF officer surprised one and all by arriving in full dress uniform with a bottle of wine, the one Stachiewicz had waited so long to receive, and a message of thanks from the Australian people.